About this listing

 The arthouse is based on deep ethical, ecological and spiritual values.
 Nae heavy boozing, shouting or silliness, please! ;-) Good vibes and positive creative energy, only!

 Your room is relatively big, with a queen-sized bed, chest of drawers, a comfy wee sofa, table and chairs.
 It lies right next to the kitchen and bathroom, which are happy and functional (wet room style shower).

-The room is ideal for artists, writer or professional person seeking a safe space to recuperate from modern life; it's a creative and spiritual haven.
+The room is ideal for artists, writers or professional person seeking a safe space to recuperate from modern life; it's a creative and spiritual haven.

 The climate here is very sunny, and can be warm even on winter days.
-July through to September can be especially deliciously as, and the zone comes into its element, and people take time to eat outside, enjoying the ambience and socialising.
+July through to September can be especially deliciously as the zone comes into its element.
+People often eat out in the street, and life is really rather idyllic!

 The house is in a significant piece of the history of the town, and is incredibly atmospheric and interesting!

-There are SPECTACULAR views from the house, out over the valley with its grape vines and olive groves, towards Monte Taburno.
+There are SPECTACULAR views, out over the valley with its grape vines and olive groves, towards Monte Taburno.